 Are Earwigs Dangerous?

 As mentioned before, earwigs are generally harmless to people.
 However, they are still a nuisance pest and generally creepy looking, so you’ll probably want to get rid of them.
 Using the correct methods of pest control is essential.
 Partial elimination of an earwig infestation does not address the problem.
 It is important, in order to ensure success and to help prevent further infestation, to contact a pest control professional to apply proven methods of control.

 In the home, earwigs can gain entry through cracks or crevices in the foundation.
 They will seek damp, dark places in order to reproduce.
 It is recommended that homeowners caulk these vulnerable places in the home to help keep earwigs from gaining entry.

 Help Get Rid of Earwigs

 By taking the necessary precautions in your home, you can help remove current and prevent future earwig populations.
-A pest control professional can help.
-Contact Terminix and have a pest control specialist inspect your home and employ the proper methods to help prevent earwig infestations.
+Our experienced pest control professionals can help.
+Contact Terminix® today to schedule a free inspection